Department of Computer Science

 Models: I've developed significant modeling approaches for a wide variety of domains in natural language processing—syntax, phonology, morphology, and machine translation, as well as semantic preferences, name variation, and even database-backed websites.
 The goal is to capture not just the structure of sentences, but also deep regularities within the grammar and lexicon of a language (and across languages).
 My students and I are always thinking about new problems and better models.
 For example, latent variables and nonparametric Bayesian methods let us construct a linguistically plausible account of how the data arose.
 Our latest models continue to include linguistic ideas, but they also include deep neural networks in order to fit unanticipated regularities.

 Algorithms: A good mathematical model will define the best analysis of the data, but can we compute that analysis?
 My students and I are constantly developing new algorithms, to cope with the tricky structured prediction and learning problems posed by increasingly sophisticated models.
 Unlike many areas of machine learning, we have to deal with probability distributions over unboundedly large structured variables such as strings, trees, alignments, and grammars.
 My favorite tools include dynamic programming, Markov chain Monte Carlo (MCMC), belief propagation and other variational approximations, automatic differentiation, deterministic annealing, stochastic local search, coarse-to-fine search, integer linear programming, and relaxation methods.
 I especially enjoy connecting disparate techniques in fruitful new ways.

 General paradigms: My students and I also work to pioneer general statistical and algorithmic paradigms that cut across problems (not limited to NLP).
 We are developing a high-level declarative programming language, Dyna, which allows startlingly short programs, backed up by many interesting general efficiency tricks so that these don't have to be reinvented and reimplemented in new settings all the time.
 We are also showing how to learn execution strategies that do fast and accurate approximate statistical inference, and how to properly train these essentially discriminative strategies in a Bayesian way.
-In the past we have developed other machine learning techniques of general interest, primarily for structured prediction and temporal sequence modeling.
+We have also developed other machine learning techniques and modeling frameworks of general interest, primarily for structured prediction and temporal sequence modeling.